SESMG/SESMG/docs/index.rst

    :alt: Timeseries-Example
    :align: center

-   Exemplary input for time series
+   Exemplary input for time series sheet

 Weather Data
 ^^^^^^^^^^^^^^^^

+If electrical load profiles are simulated with the Richardson tool, heating load profiles with the demandlib or photovoltaic systems with the feedinlib, weather data must be stored here.
+The weather data time system should be in conformity with the model’s time system, defined in the sheet “timesystem”.

 - **timestamp**: Points in time to which the stored weather data are related.
 Should be within the time horizon defined in the sheet "timeseries".
 - **dhi**: diffuse horizontal irradiance in W/m^2
 - **dirhi**: direct horizontal irradiance in W/m^2